US airman rescued in Iran after F-15 downing and daring special forces operation

 Key details reported by multiple sources:

-• An F-15E Strike Eagle fighter jet was shot down by Iranian forces on April 5, 2026, in Iran’s Isfahan province, marking the first US aircraft lost to enemy fire in the month-long war.
+- An F-15E Strike Eagle fighter jet was shot down by Iranian forces on April 5, 2026, marking the first US aircraft lost in Iran since the war began on February 28, 2026.

-• Two crew members ejected from the F-15E: the pilot was rescued within hours, but the weapons systems officer (a colonel) was missing and evaded Iranian forces for over 24 hours.
+- Two crew members ejected from the F-15E: the pilot was rescued within hours, while the weapons systems officer (a colonel) evaded capture for over 24 hours before being rescued on April 6, 2026.

-• Two C-130 transport planes involved in the rescue became stuck at a remote airstrip in Iran and were destroyed by US forces to prevent capture, along with four MH-6 helicopters.
+- Two C-130 transport planes became stuck at a remote airstrip in Iran during the extraction, forcing US forces to destroy them to prevent capture by Iranians.

-• US President Donald Trump announced the rescue on social media, calling it one of the most daring operations in US history, and stated there were no US casualties.
+- US President Donald Trump announced the rescue on social media, calling it one of the 'most daring' operations in US military history, and stating the airman sustained injuries but would recover.

 Points of Difference